QUESTIONS TO ASK WHEN BUYING AN AUTOMATIC GREASING SYSTEM

 All automatic lubrication systems have 5 main components in common: a controller or timer to run the system; a pump and reservoir to store the grease; a supply line connecting the pump to the metering valves; metering valves or injectors to measure and distribute the lubricant and feed lines and fittings to deliver the lubricant to the application points.
 The diagram on the right illustrates a typical parallel type automatic lubrication system installation on a haul truck, with injector manifolds, a pump and reservoir package and distribution lines.

-WHAT IS THE DIFFERENCE BETWEEN SERIES PROGRESSIVE AND PARALLEL AUTO LUBE SYSTEMS?
+WHAT IS THE DIFFERENCE BETWEEN SERIES PROGRESSIVE VS. PARALLEL AUTO LUBE SYSTEMS?

 In a single line progressive system, a pump delivers the lubricant to the lubrication points via progressive metering valves custom-sized for each application points.
 Lubricant flows through a primary valve which redirects to multiple secondary valves, and finally through feed lines to the ultimate application points.
 The nature of this system is such that if any line/bearing is not taking grease the entire system shuts down and there is (in a properly designed system) visual indication to the operator there is a problem.
 This allows the operator an opportunity to take action before any damage occurs.